dij0s/PETAL/thesis/bachelor_thesis.typ

   code()[
     #raw(infer_pages_prompts_system, lang: "python")
   ],
-  caption: "System prompt for the data extraction component of the Guidelines Retriever that processes Swiss energy planning PDF documents to identify and extract relevant regulatory information.
-This prompt guides the automated parsing of complex regulatory documents, including federal and cantonal energy legislation, planning guidelines and technical standards applicable to municipal energy strategies.",
+  caption: "System prompt for the data extraction component of the Guidelines Retriever that processes Swiss energy planning and guidelines PDF documents to identify and extract relevant regulatory information.
+This prompt guides the automated parsing of complex regulatory documents.",
   kind: "prompt",
   supplement: [Prompt],
 ) <guidelines_retriever_data_extraction>